 These masonry arches take the lateral thrust of the archways of the groined vaults and transport them towards the abutment pillar.
 The pillars’ pinnacles are extraordinary and often very extravagant.
-Even though they appear to play a purely decorative role with their beautiful flowers, these pieces of stone or lead have the very important and practical function of stabilisation, through giving extra weight to the buttresses.
+Even though they appear to play a purely decorative role with their beautiful flowers, these pieces of stone or lead have the very important and practical function of stabilisation, by giving extra weight to the buttresses.

-Until the construction of cathedral Saint-Etienne de Bourges, the buttresses were made up of only one giant piece.
-It was in Bourges that the buttress became one of the main characteristics of Gothic architecture, and it is this aspect of the architecture and construction which gives the impression that the cathedral is suspended from Heaven.
+Until the construction of the cathedral Saint-Etienne de Bourges, the buttresses were made up of only one giant piece.
+It was in Bourges that the buttress became one of the main characteristics of Gothic architecture, and it is this aspect of the architecture and construction that gives the impression that the cathedral is suspended from Heaven.

 Square Jean XXIII

 By the chevet of Notre-Dame extends the Square Jean XXIII.
 This peaceful park features a neo-Gothic fountain and remarkable trees.